 Stories of families detained at the United States-Mexico border have captured the American public’s attention over the last year.
 UNICEF firmly believes that a child is a child, no matter her country of origin or where along his journey he may be — and children deserve to be protected.

 While the situation at our border often generates headline news, the countries from which these children and families are migrating do not garner the same coverage.
 A primary aspect of UNICEF’s response to any mass migration is to work with local partners and governments to address the root causes.
 This is why I recently traveled to Honduras to meet with children, mothers, teachers, businesses, community organizers and government officials.
 I am humbled to share a few of their stories.

-Early in our trip, I met a sixteen-year-old named Darwin.
+Early in our trip, I met a 16-year-old named Darwin.
 Darwin shared that he had been assaulted on three separate occasions while commuting to school – his bike and money stolen.
 The first half of Darwin’s story is indicative of one of the primary reasons that people flee Honduras.
 Violence, particularly gang violence, is pervasive.

 But Darwin is determined to persevere.
 He continues to walk to school each day where he serves as a student leader, trained to notice when his peers are in distress and offer assistance.